 Los Alamos is a fun visit nearby if you are interested in the atomic history of World War II.
 There are a few other places further afield like The Very Large Array of radio astronomy satellites and White Sands National Monument, but you need at least a couple of more days to explore those.

 Day Four – Discover the Art and Foodie Scene

 In between these museums, savor Santa Fe cuisine at local dive bar Tune-Up Cafe or New Mexican specialties at Casa Chimayo.
 If you want to treat yourself to a finer dining experience, book a reservation at La Casa Sena or the Coyote Cafe.
+There are countless venues around town providing nightly live music from local bands and artists, which can be a fantastic way to relax and enjoy your evening in the City Different.
 If you’re here during opera season, finish off your last day here with an evening performance at the Santa Fe Opera, where the sunset views are second to none.

 Four Kachinas Inn has everything you need for the perfect trip to the City Different.
 Our beautiful rooms feature authentic Southwestern art and decor, along with comfortable beds and furnishings.
 You can wake up every morning to a delicious complimentary breakfast before stepping out of your room and walking to the heart of downtown in less than 15 minutes.
 We also have a vacation rental available in the foothills about 20 minutes outside of the city.